Lydia Koidula: Works

+Literary works

 Koidula's most important work, Emajõe ööbik, (The Nightingale of the Emajõgi River), was published in 1867.
 Three years earlier, in 1864, Adam Peterson, a farmer, and Johann Köler, a fashionable Estonian portraitist living in Saint Petersburg, had petitioned the emperor for better treatment from the German landowners who ruled the Baltic provinces, equality, and for the language of secondary and higher education to be Estonian instead of German.
-Immediately afterwards they were taken to the police where they were interrogated about a petition that 'included false information and was directed against the state'.
+Immediately afterwards, they were taken to the police, where they were interrogated about a petition that 'included false information and was directed against the state'.
 Adam Peterson was sentenced to imprisonment for a year.

 Two years later, in 1866, the censorship reforms of 1855 that had given Koidula's father a window to start Postimees were reversed.
-Pre-publication censorship was re-imposed and literary freedom was curtailed.
-This was the political and literary climate when Koidula started to publish.
-Nevertheless, it was also the time of the national awakening when the Estonian people, freed from serfdom in 1816, were beginning to feel a sense of pride in nationhood and to aspire to self-determination.
+Pre-publication censorship was re-imposed, and literary freedom was curtailed.
+This was the political and literary climate when Koidula began publishing.
+Nevertheless, it was also the time of the national awakening, when the Estonian people, freed from serfdom in 1816, began to feel a sense of pride in their nationhood and to aspire to self-determination.
 Koidula was the most articulate voice of these aspirations.